wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 [MuleSoft](https://www.mulesoft.com/) is an integration platform that enables seamless connectivity and data integration between services with an API gateway serving as the entry point for client applications to access APIs.
 Wallarm can act as a connector to secure APIs running on MuleSoft.

-The Wallarm filtering node is deployed externally and acts as a connector between Mulesoft and Wallarm.
-On the MuleSoft side, you only need to apply the Wallarm-provided policy to route traffic to the connector.
+To use Wallarm as a connector for MuleSoft, you need to **deploy the Wallarm node externally** and **apply the Wallarm-provided policy in MuleSoft** to route traffic to the Wallarm node for analysis.

-The Wallarm policy for MuleSoft supports only [in-line](../inline/overview.md) mode:
+The Wallarm connector for MuleSoft supports only [in-line](../inline/overview.md) traffic analysis:

 ![Mulesoft with Wallarm policy](../../images/waf-installation/gateways/mulesoft/traffic-flow-inline.png)